 Once the integration is enabled, you will see additional options when browsing the existing issues on the project:

-If you enable Pull Request Status, Pull Request Comment or Pull Request Summary Codacy will be able to automatically update pull requests on GitHub with additional information when accepting pull requests.
+Enabling Pull Request Status, Pull Request Comment or Pull Request Summary Codacy will automatically update pull requests on GitHub with additional information when accepting pull requests.

-Pull Request Comment makes a comment on the Pull Request line when a new issue is found and shows the pattern that raised the issue.
-When you click on the Issue link you will be redirected to Codacy where you can see more details about the issue and how to fix it.
+Pull Request Comment makes a comment on the Pull Request line when a new issue is found and shows the pattern raising the issue.
+Click on the Issue link to go to Codacy to see more details about the issue and how to fix it.